Skip to main content

 Note: The root cause is what guides a good action that will improve the status quo from a bad action that's targeting something that might already be working.
 It's only possible to provide good ideas in the context of a root cause.

-• Make sure to schedule regular (eg. quarterly) development- and feedback 1:1’s with the employees to align expectations and set goals as to what they should deliver.
+• Make sure to schedule regular (quarterly) development and feedback 1:1’s with the employees to align expectations and set goals as to what they should deliver.
 Try to make it as measurable as possible to enable the employee to see their development.
-We recommend focusing on development in terms of career, personal skills, and professional skills - you can use our Development Plan template in the Leadership Playbook for this purpose.
-In these conversations, you should develop a clear plan for the next three months and determine the necessary actions and responsible parties for achieving success.
+We recommend focusing on development in terms of career, personal skills, and professional skills - you can use our Development Plan template for this purpose.
+In these conversations, you build a clear plan for the next three months and what actions need to be taken by whom to succeed with the plan.

-If a missing overview of progress is the root cause
+If missing feedback is the root cause

 Ask yourself: Does our culture encourage and value feedback?